 Collaboration and ideation are the cornerstones of innovation.
 Having the opportunity to bring different skills, ideas, and knowledge to the table is essential when developing and improving a product or business.
 In every business, it’s important to have a specific place for employees, clients, and business leaders alike to contribute and share ideas and suggestions, and now your digital workplace can deliver this experience.

 Help spread best practice

 Being open with your people can go a long way towards making the workplace more engaging.
-As shown in our blog, 5 ways a digital workplace creates better leaders, openness and trust demonstrated by leadership are essential in establishing a positive and forward-thinking workforce.
+Openness and trust demonstrated by leadership are essential in establishing a positive and forward-thinking workforce.
 There is no better way of showing confidence than by empowering your people to devise and spread best practice initiatives.